 7. The latent tendency of ignorance (avijjānusaya)

 This set corresponds closely (but not precisely) to “the five higher fetters” which, combined with the five lower fetters, make up “the fetters of becoming” or “the fetters [which bind us] to existence.”
-I won’t discuss the 10 fetters here - that formulation requires an understanding of information I’m holding for part 2 of this series of essays.
-Since it corresponds so closely to the underlying tendencies, there’s no need to elaborate here.
+I won’t discuss the 10 fetters here - since it corresponds so closely to the underlying tendencies, there’s no need to elaborate.

 Instead, let’s briefly expand on the list of 7 latent tendencies, using Piya Tan’s work.
 We’ve already mentioned sensual lust and aversion, so let’s start with the latent tendency of conceit.
 Ultimately, this is our mind’s inclination to construct an illusory sense of identity, specifically in a way that draws a hard divide between “oneself” and “others” and invites unhealthy comparisons between ourselves and others (this function of the term “māna” is seen, for example, in SN 1.20).